Jordan Love vs. Jimmy Garoppolo in Week 5

 Raiders Defensive Stats

-- This year, the Raiders are having trouble on defense, surrendering 25.3 points per game (18th in NFL).
+- So far this season, the Raiders rank 14th in the NFL in points allowed (25.3 per game) and fifth in total yards allowed (337 per game).

-- When it comes to stopping the pass, Las Vegas has surrendered 811 passing yards this season, ranking 13th in the league.
-In terms of passing TDs allowed, it ranks 27th in the NFL with eight.
+- When it comes to defending the pass, Las Vegas' D has been on top of its game, with 811 passing yards allowed this year (third-fewest in NFL).

-- Against the run, the Raiders' defense has struggled this season, as it ranks 25th in the league with 537 rushing yards allowed (134.3 per game).
+- Against the run, the Raiders are midde-of-the-pack this year, ranking 16th in the league in rushing yards allowed with 537 (134.3 per game).

 Who comes out on top when the Raiders and the Packers square off?
 Use our link to sign up at BetMGM for a first-time deposit bonus and place your bets today!